fardinbh/NVE-DGCNN/README.md

 This repository provides an implementation of the Normal Vector Enhanced DGCNN (NVE-DGCNN), an adapted version of the DGCNN, for semantic segmentation of concrete surface defects, primarily focusing on spalls and cracks.
 This method is a part of the research conducted by Fardin Bahreini, Ph.D., at Concordia University under the supervision of Dr. Amin Hammad.

-Incorporated in this repo is a 3D point cloud dataset curated at Dr. Amin Hammad's lab, featuring 102 segments from four reinforced concrete bridges in Montreal, scanned using the FARO Focus3D scanner.
+Dataset used in this repo is a 3D point cloud dataset curated at Dr. Amin Hammad's lab, featuring 102 segments from four reinforced concrete bridges in Montreal, scanned using the FARO Focus3D scanner.

 **Environment:**
 - TensorFlow-GPU: 1.15.1